Cottage garden ideas: 19 ways to transform your back garden whatever its size

 8. Pack your plot with scented flowers

-Wafts of scent turn your garden into a magical place to spend time as well as attract butterflies and bees.
+Wafts of scent turn your garden into a magical place to spend time, as well as attract butterflies and bees.
 The scent of plants like lavender is a timeless feature of cottage gardens.
 Plant lavender bushes near a path so you can brush your fingers over the scented flowers as you pass by..

-You can also then take cuttings from the scented plants as a winning way to make your house smell good inside too.
+You can also then take cuttings from the scented plants as a winning way to make your house smell good inside, too.

 9. Give your shed a cottage garden makeover

 Fancy weekend paint project?
-Why not give an existing shed a makeover that works the cottage garden look?
+Why not give an existing shed a makeover that works with the cottage garden look?
 Create a standout shed that doesn’t take away from the natural beauty of its environment but does create a statement in the garden.

 It's a satisfyingly budget-friendly option too, as it's amazing how a fresh coat of paint can transform a tired shed.
 Just remember to prep well first with plenty of sanding to make sure the wood is ready for its paint makeover.

-10. Accessorize with vintage pieces
+10. Accessorise with vintage pieces

-"Cottagecore is seeing a surge in popularity, with the trend offering a stylish aesthetic and conveying feelings of lived-in homeliness, as well as a sense of rustic charm," says Sam Hood, co-founder, and chief creative officer at Amara.
+"Cottagecore is seeing a surge in popularity, with the trend offering a stylish aesthetic and conveying feelings of lived-in homeliness, as well as a sense of rustic charm," says Sam Hood, co-founder and chief creative officer at Amara.

 Explaining how to take this popular interior design trend outdoors, Sam says, "Introduce rustic style through careful use of accessories scattered around your outdoor space.
 When choosing the right styles to fit your aesthetic, it’s important to go for options that fit the rustic theme."